dhchenx/Catla-HS/README.md

 ## Credits
 This project is established upon the project <a href='https://github.com/apache/hadoop'>Apache Hadoop</a>, <a href='http://commons.apache.org/proper/commons-math/'>Apache Commons Math3</a> and <a href='https://github.com/apache/mina-sshd'>Apache MINA SSHD</a> under <a href='https://www.apache.org/licenses/LICENSE-2.0'>APACHE LICENSE, VERSION 2.0</a>.

+We also used [XCharts](https://github.com/knowm/XChart) for visualizing the results.

 ## Citation
 <p>
 Donghua Chen, "An Open-Source Project for MapReduce Performance Self-Tuning," arXiv:1912.12456 [cs.DC], Dec.
 2019.